-Appointment and Removal of Directors
+Appointment and removal

-Our Articles of Association provide that our Board should consist of such number of directors as fixed by the directors from time to time (but not less than one director) so long as the Ordinary Shares are listed on the Designated Stock Exchange (as defined in our Articles of Association).
+Our Articles of Association provide that the number of directors shall be fixed by the directors from time to time, but shall not be less than one director.
+So long as the Ordinary Shares are listed on the Designated Stock Exchange (as defined in our Articles of Association), the board of directors shall include such number of "independent directors" as the relevant rules applicable to the listing of any Ordinary Shares on the Designated Stock Exchange require, including applicable exemptions.

-Our Articles of Association provide that our directors are to be divided into three (3) classes designated as Class I, Class II, and Class III, respectively.
+Our Articles of Association provide that our directors are to be divided into three (3) classes designated as Class I, Class II and Class III, respectively.
 At the 2024 annual general meeting, the Class II directors shall be elected for a full term of three (3) years.
-At the 2025 annual general meeting, the Class III directors are to be elected for a full term of three (3) years.
-At each succeeding annual general meeting, our directors are to be elected for a full term of three (3) years.
+At the 2025 annual general meeting, the Class II directors are to be elected for a full term of three (3) years.
+At the 2026 annual general meeting, the Class I directors are to be elected for a full term of three (3) years.
 At each succeeding annual general meeting, our directors are to be elected for a full term of three (3) years to succeed our directors of the class whose terms expire at such annual general meeting.
 No decrease in the number of directors constituting our directors is to shorten the term of any incumbent director.

-Our directors by the affirmative vote of a simple majority of the remaining directors present and voting at a meeting of the directors, even if less than a quorum, shall have the power from time to time and at any time to appoint any person as a director to fill a casual vacancy on the Board or as an addition to the existing Board, subject to our Articles of Association, the rules and regulations of the Designated Stock Exchange (as defined in our Articles of Association), the SEC and/or any other competent regulatory authority or otherwise under Applicable Law (as defined in our Articles of Association).
-A director appointed to fill a vacancy in accordance with our Articles of Association is to be of the same class of director as the director he or she replaced.
+Our directors, by the affirmative vote of a simple majority of the remaining directors present and voting at a meeting of the directors, even if less than a quorum, shall have the power from time to time and at any time to appoint any person as a director to fill a casual vacancy on the Board or as an addition to the existing Board, subject to our Articles of Association, the rules and regulations of the Designated Stock Exchange (as defined in our Articles of Association), the SEC and/or any other competent regulatory authority or otherwise under Applicable Law (as defined in our Articles of Association).
+A director appointed to fill a vacancy in accordance with the Articles of Association is to be of the same class of director as the director he or she replaced.
 Any such appointed director shall hold office until the expiration of his or her term, until his or her successor shall have been duly elected and qualified or until his or her earlier death, resignation, or removal.